-A comprehensive final paper is required, ranging from 10-12 pages in length, typed and double spaced, based on an original research topic or theoretical discussion of your own choosing.
-We will discuss potential paper topics early in the semester and you will need to turn in a one-page summary of your topic worth 5% of your final grade.
-Paper topics must be approved before writing the final paper.
+A comprehensive final paper is required, ranging from 8-12 pages in length, typed and double spaced, based on an original research topic or theoretical discussion of your own choosing related to the anthropology of sustainability.
+We will discuss potential paper topics early in the semester and you will need to turn in a one page summary of your topic worth 5% of your final grade.
+Paper topics must be approved in advance by the instructor.
 The paper should be carefully proofed and spell checked before they are handed in.
 Assignments that do not meet basic standards for correct spelling and grammar will be returned ungraded.
 This paper counts toward 25% of your grade.